 You can see that for years before 1980 there is no meaningful data in the EM-DAT database.
 The reporting increases gradually after 1980 and reaching “steady state” around year 2000.

 For 1980 the database contains just 5 disasters in China: Four floods and one tropical cyclone (there where several cyclones making onshore at China during 1980).
-The peak year 2013 contains total of 43 disasters: Droughts, Extreme temperatures, Storms, Floods, Earthquakes.
+The peak year 2013 contains over 30 disasters: Droughts, Extreme temperatures, Storms, Floods.
 The effect of better reporting year-by-year can be easily seen.
 Communist China was not the most open reporter of natural incidents either.